Introducing our Carbon Intensity app

 We are also empowering people to make more conscious decisions about how they consume energy by making our data easily available.

 We have launched a carbon intensity app - available for free on Google Play Store and The App Store - to show people the greenest times of day to use electricity and help them see real time information on how our electricity is being produced.

 If you can be flexible when you use your electricity, you can make more environmentally friendly choices and, if like me you are on a smart meter tariff with your energy supplier, you can save some money too.

 The app began life as a website, built in partnership with the WWF, Environmental Defense Fund Europe and the University of Oxford department of Computer Science and has been receiving 10 million plus hits a month.

 Its success led the ESO to launch an app version, offering a whole range of interesting insights on the go – watch this short video I filmed to learn more and download our app to get more switched on about plugging in!

-For all National Grid ESO data, visit our new data portal HERE.
+For all National Grid ESO data, visit our data portal.